python-trio/trio/docs/source/reference-io.rst

       and we wanted to provide an interface with fewer surprises.

-If `trio.run_process` is too limiting, we also offer a low-level API, `trio.open_process`.
-For example, use `open_process` if you want to spawn a child process that outlives the parent process:
+If `trio.run_process` is too limiting, we also offer a low-level API, `trio.lowlevel.open_process`.
+For example, use `~trio.lowlevel.open_process` if you want to spawn a child process that outlives the parent process:

-.. autofunction:: trio.open_process

 .. _subprocess-options: